folutade/KnowThatYouAnointed/content/posts/the-party.md

   **"Fuck all this talkin'.
 As a matter fact, get out the van, homie.
 Get out the car 'fore I snatch you out that motherfucker, homie***
   -“Poetic Justice”

-* After getting beaten up Kendrick made it back to his homies.
-The homies then found out about Sherane had set Kendrick up to get stomped on, just like Kendrick mentioned on "The Heart Pt.
+* After getting beaten up, Kendrick made it back to his homies.
+The homies then found out that Sherane had set Kendrick up to get stomped on, just like Kendrick mentioned on "The Heart Pt.
 3".

   * **Thinking 'bout when Sherane tried to set me up
   Cold game, full circle—they set up her.**

 * The homies drove back to Sherane’s neighborhood looking to fire gunshots at the two guys in hoodies who beat Kendrick up.
-However, this plan for revenge went horribly wrong when the guys in hoodies shot back and killed Kendrick’s friend, Dave as heard during a skit at the end of "Swimming Pools (Drank) - Extended Version".
+However, this plan for revenge went horribly wrong when the guys in hoodies shot back and killed Kendrick’s friend, Dave, as heard during a skit at the end of "Swimming Pools (Drank) - Extended Version".

   * *"**They stomped the homie out over a bitch?
 K-Dot, you good, blood?** Now we can drop, ye we can drop you back off"